WLYK: The Lake and Kiss

 In December 2007, the station began stunting with all-Christmas music.
 This lasted until January 2, 2008, when the station switched to adult standards.
 The "KIX-FM" country format moved to CKXC-FM at the same time.

 On February 26, 2008, WBDR changed its call sign to WLYK.
 In September 2012, WLYK flipped back to adult contemporary, maintaining its prior branding as The Lake.

-On September 12, 2013, WLYK flipped back to CHR branded as KiSS 102.7, adopting the "Kiss" branding used by Rogers Media's CHR outlets.
+On September 12, 2013, WLYK flipped back to CHR branded as Kiss 102.7, adopting the "Kiss" branding used by Rogers Media's CHR outlets.

+Lake FM, Wow FM

-On February 28, 2023, ahead of a proposed ownership change, WLYK dropped Rogers' "KiSS" programming and began stunting as "102.7 The Pole", featuring rock, hip hop, and pop music played in strip clubs.
-The station then relaunched as "102.7 Lake FM", with a gold-centric adult contemporary format playing music from the 1970s to the 1990s, on March 17.
+On February 28, 2023, ahead of a proposed ownership change, WLYK dropped the CHR format and began stunting as "102.7 The Pole", featuring rock, hip hop, and pop music played in strip clubs.
+The stunt attracted the attention of a strip club in Kingston, which was bombarded with calls from listeners suggesting that they partner with the station.
+On March 17, 2023, the station relaunched as 102.7 Lake FM; it was positioned as a gold-based adult contemporary format featuring hit music from the 1970s, 1980s, and 1990s.

+On July 24, 2024, WLYK flipped to classic hits as 102.7 Wow FM, adding market veterans Big G & Matty (who were formerly heard on CKXC-FM from 2004 to 2020) as its morning show and the syndicated Throwback Nation in evenings.
+The flip removed a degree of redundancy with future hot AC sister station CFLY-FM, which My Broadcasting Corporation (a sister to the station's current operator) was acquiring from Bell Media.
+In August 2024, it was announced that the station would become the new radio home of the Kingston Frontenacs of the Ontario Hockey League beginning in the 2024–25 season.
+In 2025, Big G & Matty moved to new sister station CKLC-FM, and were replaced by the syndicated Joey & Lauren.